 Ask candidates to send a Loom video so that you don’t actually have to get on a Zoom call or a phone call.
 Save the interaction (and your time!) for the next round of interviews.

-In the video, we ask people to give us a background about them, about who they are, about their previous experience, and a description of their ideal position.
+In the video, we usually ask people to give us a bit of background about them, who they are, what their previous experience is, and a description of their ideal position.

-Screening questions tailored to the person’s role can give you a sense of how the candidate thinks and approaches things.
+Screening questions tailored to the person’s role can give you a sense of how the candidate thinks and approaches certain tasks.

 Do a Phone Screening

-You want to see if they are a good fit both culturally and skill-wise.
-Getting them to describe in their own words the work that they’ve been doing and the work that they want to do can help you see if this is going to be a good fit.
+Phone screening can help you see if they are a good fit both culturally and skill-wise.
+Getting them to describe in their own words the work that they’ve been doing and the work that they want to do can help you recognize if this is going to be a good fit.

 If your team works remotely, ask the candidate if they have remote work experience.
 If so, what did they like and dislike about it?
-Do they like having autonomy to get things done or more collaboration and guidance?
+Do they like having autonomy to get things done or do they require more collaboration and guidance?

 Some other great questions include: How would you describe your communication style?
 How do you keep yourself organized?
 What would your current and previous supervisor tell me about you in one sentence?

 Ask them to tell you what they know about your company.
-Obviously, you’re not expecting them to know everything about your company, but they should have a baseline understanding of who you serve, what you’re offering, what your service or product is, etc.
+Obviously, you’re not expecting them to know everything about your company, but they should have a baseline understanding of who you serve, what you’re offering, and what your service or product is.

-You should expect people to have questions about the role.
+You should also expect people to have questions about the role.
 If they come with ideas for your business already, that’s great!
-If the only question they ask is how much time off they get, that’s a red flag.
+But if the only question they ask is how much time off they get…that’s a bit more of a red flag.
+And if they ask NO questions at all, that’s, well, quite disconcerting.
+How can you not have questions about this role and what you’re going to do?!

-Aim for your call to last 15 or 20 minutes.
-This shouldn’t be a big time investment.
+Aim for your call to last around 15 or 20 minutes as we want to preserve your time as the business owner.

 Give Them a Test